EBEREGIT/market/docs-market-x/index.md

 That is looking good.
 So far, we have started our program on a beautiful note but there is still no output if we do a `./reach run` in the terminal.
 This is because there is nothing in the frontend to interact with yet.

+// JP: LINK TO THE FULL CODE AROUND HERE ^^

 So let's turn our attention to our `index.mjs` file.

+// JP: PRESENT THE CODE

 10. We begin by importing a few necessary things: